In Stores 9/14/2021 via Soft Skull Press

 “This is a must read book, it must be read to yourself, aloud to your friends, and to strangers on the bus.
 José Vadi’s brilliant collection Inter State maps internal and external geographies of California through lush description and deft analysis.
 From the Bay Area down through the Central Valley into SoCal this collection showcases a voice keenly aware of how history is alive both in the landscape as well as inside his own writing body.”—sam sax, author of Madness and Bury It

 “I wonder if our country had more writers like José Vadi whether we’d be in quite so wretched a state as we are.
 With wit and rage and love in equal measures, Inter State is an antidote to the persistent mythology of power as character.
 Vadi claws elbow-deep into the soil to unearth that which has been buried, forced aside, and willfully forgotten.
 He speaks of family and injustice, of labor camps and tech booms, and after reading this book, it is clear that anyone who writes of California without anger is a liar.
-I look very forward to reading it again.” —Kyle Beachy, author of The Slide: A Novel
+I look very forward to reading it again.” —Kyle Beachy, author of The Most Fun Thing & The Slide: A Novel

 “What a pleasure it is to trace the many histories of California as mapped by the reverent and incisive José Vadi.
 Whether driving through a central state valley, trudging up a San Francisco hill, dodging cops, or just making his way through a decadent museum, each of the routes he winds for us is peppered deliciously with historical, political and familial stories all the while being driven by exquisite and generous prose.
 All these long and meandering sentences moving languidly like a coastline, like a famous highway, like a grape vine: rippling, bending, cascading like the landscape he is conjuring, making memorials where there are none but where there should be.
 The writing is candid, colorful, captivating and just like the feeling you get when you’re in California, you want to stay here, on this land and in this language forever.
 Vadi is the perfect Californian flâneur: well paced, inconspicuously observant, just a little bit legally high and reporting live from his skateboard.” —Lauren Whitehead, Writer.
 Performer.
 Assistant Arts Professor of Drama at NYU Tisch School of the Arts